A Core Curriculum Designed for Tomorrow’s Innovators and Entrepreneurs

 Your Augustana Educational Experience

-As a student, you’ll begin your academic journey at Augustana with a two-semester, integrative First-Year Seminar.
+As a student, you’ll begin your academic journey at Augustana with a 2-semester, integrative First-Year Seminar.

 Nine SOPHIA courses are required.
 The remaining courses are "selective."
 Selective courses are a group of eight courses from which students will select a minimum of six courses.